plebbit/plebbit-tipping-v1/README.md

 | Amoy         | [0x49753cB4ff375e04D2BC2A64971F60cD1a091381](https://amoy.polygonscan.com/address/0x49753cB4ff375e04D2BC2A64971F60cD1a091381#code) |
 | Base Sepolia | [0x49753cB4ff375e04D2BC2A64971F60cD1a091381](https://amoy.polygonscan.com/address/0x49753cB4ff375e04D2BC2A64971F60cD1a091381#code) |

-> **Note:** The Amoy deployment failed due to insufficient funds.
-Please fund the deployer and redeploy to obtain the contract address.

 ## Features
 - **tip**: Allows users to send tips to other users with an optional comment.